 Students should take five minutes to distribute the carbon ‘cash’ between the stores to represent how many GtC (gigatonnes of carbon) were in each store at the start of industrialisation, roughly 250 years ago.
 Student groups should present back their decisions and rationale and note their decision on the Carbon budget record sheet.

 Review the decisions that students have made either using the correct figures on the slides or use the Carbon stores interactive (advanced) to check estimates, noting any surprises between these figures.

 Students should then use the Carbon fluxes interactive (advanced) to investigate both the natural fluxes between stores, and the overall impact of human activity on the sizes of carbon stores.
 The impact of human activity is also shown on the slide deck.

 - Carbon fluxes and climate change (5 mins)

 Students are prompted to think about how the carbon cycle has changed and how this has affected the planet.
 In short, an increase in the combustion of fossil fuels has increased atmospheric concentrations of carbon dioxide.
 Approximately 30% of anthropogenic carbon emissions have been absorbed into the ocean.
 This has caused ocean acidification, with a decrease in ocean pH by 0.1pH since the Industrial Revolution, a 30% increase in acidity.
 Students should know about the associated increase in global temperatures and be reminded that 90% of the heat increase has been absorbed by the ocean.
 Students can consolidate their learning answering the questions in class or as home learning.

 - Exam style questions (15 mins)

-Students consolidate learning using the exam style questions on the Student Sheet.
+Students consolidate learning using the exam style questions on the Student Sheet or slideshow.